HotelX Mapping

-The map plugins are used to change the supplier codes to client codes or vice versa.
+The mapping feature is used to change the supplier’s native codes to the Buyer’s own codes or vice-versa.
 There are these types:

-Our map formats share a common structure.
+Our mapping formats share a common structure.
 In order to load your maps you just need to follow the instructions below:

 File Format